maarjal/message_board/README.md

 ## The project meets following objectives:

+* Includes a computed property for displaying the number of answers.
+* Customized helper displays a pen icon for questions with no answers.
+* Service is integrated for allowing users to favorite questions.
 * Questions have the content of the question itself, an author and extra notes.
 * Answers have the content of the answer and the author.
 * A navbar with a link to 'home' appears on all pages.